recetasdemama/wordpress/wp-content/plugins/social-media-feather/readme.txt

 7. This shows the available social sharing and following widgets and their settings

 == Changelog ==

+= 1.7.5 =
+* Updated social network links descriptions to be more clear

+= 1.7.4 =
+* Cache provider list to improve performance when social buttons are shown many times

+= 1.7.3 =
+* Strip HTML from titles in sharing links
+* Fix for certain Fancybox plugins loading lightboxes on sharing images

+= 1.7.2 =
+* Added `image` attribute for shortcodes
+* Minor adjustments

 = 1.7.1 =
 * Fix for Easy Digital Downloads adding HTML tags to titles that were then posted to social sharing